a brand new,

 "THE LULLABY LEAGUE"

-Relegated to the periphery of a town and a business which values youth above nearly everything else, the lives of these older women are upended even further with the arrival of a spoiled reality star who’s been sentenced to do community service at the home.
+The women, who’ve paid their dues (often literally) many times over, still find themselves relegated to the periphery of a town and a business which values youth above nearly everything else.
+Their are even further upended with the arrival of a spoiled reality star, who’s been sentenced to do community service at the home.
 That reality star is Tinsel Townsend.
-It explores the age-old and burning question: what would happen if Kim Kardashian were forced to live with The Golden Girls?
-The answer: lots.
+Yep!
+In the Lullaby League, Tinsel has become a world-famous/infamous reality TV star.
+But we kinda saw that missile coming.

 – Director, Michael Lindsay Hogg